docpad-archive/documentation/01-start/03-begin.html.md

 ### Using Stylus, a CSS Pre-Processor
-Open the Stylesheet document we created earlier (`documents/styles/style.css`).
+Open the Stylesheet document we created earlier (`render/styles/style.css`).
 CSS really hasn't come that far over the years and, thus, it has absolutely no abstractions available to us, making it incredibly verbose and painful to write.
 Fortunately, [Stylus](http://learnboost.github.com/stylus/) (one of the many [CSS Pre-Processors](/docpad/plugins) available to us) is our saviour!

 Install the [Stylus Plugin](/plugin/stylus) by running `docpad install stylus`.

-Then, rename `src/documents/styles/style.css` to `src/documents/styles/style.css.styl`, to indicate we want to render from Stylus to CSS, and open it.
-The reason why we created the style file in `documents` and not in `static` is now obvious: if the Stylus stylesheet file were in `static/styles/` folder, it would not have been pre-processed before copying to `out`.
+Then, rename `src/render/styles/style.css` to `src/render/styles/style.css.styl`, to indicate we want to render from Stylus to CSS, and open it.
+The reason why we created the style file in `render` and not in `static` is now obvious: if the Stylus stylesheet file were in `static/styles/` folder, it would not have been pre-processed before copying to `out`.

 Using Stylus syntax, update the stylesheet's content to become: